Emily Wants to Play: Development

 The developer, Shawn Hitchcock, announced that he will be releasing Emily Wants to Play on PlayStation 4 and Xbox One, creating a VR update and a sequel titled Emily Wants to Play Too.

+Future

+A sequel, titled Emily Wants to Play 3, has been confirmed, though no release date has been given.

 Reception

-For the original game (Emily Wants To Play), review aggregator Metacritic found that the game received "generally favourable reviews".
+For the original game (Emily Wants to Play), review aggregator Metacritic found that the game received "generally favourable reviews".
 Gamespew praised the game's creation of a "disconcerting atmosphere" and effective jumpscares, but found the gameplay to be overly luck-based in luck at times.
-Brash Games criticised the game for "lean[ing] a little too heavily on its jump-scares to carve out a unique personality" but still considered it a "potent" horror title.
 Similarly, Digitally Downloaded praised the effectiveness of the game's jumpscares but ultimately found it "difficult to get invested" in.